-Believe it or not, you can earn money online by listening to and reviewing music.
+Believe it or not, you can get paid to listen to music and even offer up your feedback.
 By signing up to the following online review sites, you can make money whenever you review a piece of music and comment on its quality.

 That’s not the only way to make money however.